|

 A greyish-brown species with an unspotted, greyish pale-yellow margin and venter.
-It lives in the south of the South Island (red spots on map) and is not very tolerant of disturbed habitats though it does live in urban ...
+It lives in the south of the South Island and is not very tolerant of disturbed habitats though it does live in urban situations if the ...

 The large pinkish flatworm of North Canterbury forests has seldom been seen; it is known only from three sites if all the specimens are of the same species.
 It has been considered as the same as Arthurdendyus australi...

-This species (green squares on map) has become common in the urban habitats of the southern part of the North Island and much of the South Island.
-Its original home is thought to be in the Nelson-Marlborough area and per...
+This species has become common in the urban habitats of the southern part of the North Island and much of the South Island.
+Its original home is thought to be in the Nelson-Marlborough area and perhaps also in the Wellin...

 AT, or "The New Zealand Flatworm", as it is known in the UK and Eire, is a particularly nasty pest in those countries as it feeds mainly on earthworms.
 It slides onto a portion of the earthworm and excretes an anaestheti...